11kartheek/Llava-llama-3.2-1b/README.md

 ### Hugging Face Space
 Explore the model in action and its capabilities on Hugging Face Spaces: [LLaVA 1.5 Space](https://huggingface.co/spaces/Kartheekb7/llava_chat).

-## Future Work
+## Future Work and what i could have done better
-- Potential improvements and areas for further research can be discussed here.

-### Acknowledgments
-- Mention any collaborators, libraries, or resources that helped you in this project.

-## License
-- Specify the license under which your code is distributed.
+- add chat memory for now it is just multi turn q&a
+- use random concatenation as suggeseted in paper
+- train on complete dataset